Nibezak/payflow-package/docs/core/reference/products.md

 ### Configuring measurements

-You can configure the available UOM's in the `lunar/shipping.php` config file.
-Here is an example of what Lunar provides by default:
+You can configure the available UOM's in the `payflow/shipping.php` config file.
+Here is an example of what Payflow provides by default:

 **Length**